The End of Time (Doctor Who): Trailers, previews and idents

 A teaser trailer, featuring Timothy Dalton's opening narration and brief shots of the main characters, was shown at Comic-Con 2009.
 A 'Next Time' trailer, consisting some of the Ood Elder's monologue with excerpts from various scenes in part one, was included at the end of "The Waters of Mars".
 In November 2009 a special preview of the opening moments on the Ood Sphere was shown on the Children in Need telethon.
 The pre-Christmas publicity trailer and promotional clips also showed a selection of scene excerpts from part one.

 Following the broadcast of part one, a trailer for part two was released on the BBC Doctor Who website.

 The BBC also released the first two minutes (after the opening titles) of part two.

 Additionally, the 2009 Christmas idents for BBC One featured David Tennant as the Doctor using the TARDIS as a sleigh pulled by reindeer.
 Though unrelated to the episode, it was used to introduce both parts of the story, with Tennant himself providing a voiceover introduction for Part Two.
 After Part Two was broadcast, the ident continued for the remainder of the day but no longer featured Tennant, since he was no longer the Doctor.

-Concurrently with the recording of the story, a music video was produced, featuring the cast, extras, crew and CGI Adipose, all lip-synching and dancing to the Proclaimers' 1988 song, "I'm Gonna Be (500 Miles)".
-Tennant appeared with each pair of featured actors, as well as with the Proclaimers themselves.
+Concurrently with the recording of the story, a music video was produced, featuring the cast, extras, crew, and Adipose, all lip-synching and dancing to The Proclaimers' 1988 song, "I'm Gonna Be (500 Miles)".
+Tennant appeared with each pair of featured actors, as well as with The Proclaimers themselves.